kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 1. Role factor (market analysis for the average annual salary for a person with 0-2 years of experience)

-2. Local points basd on the plant location (20.000 points in Düsseldorf)
+2. Local points based on the plant location

 3. Currency Factor (10€)